Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Eating out in Bali

 Eating out is where your food budget lives or dies, and Bali gives you the full spectrum.
-At the bottom end, a warung meal of proper Indonesian food runs IDR 20,000 to 50,000, and for me personally, it’s the best value on the island.
+At the bottom end, a warung meal of proper Indonesian food costs around IDR 20,000 to 50,000, and for me personally, it’s the best value on the island.
 Local coffee at a warung or kopi shop is IDR 20,000 to 40,000.
 Step up to a mid-range restaurant and you’re at IDR 80,000 to 150,000 for a main, while a cafe brunch with a specialty coffee lands around IDR 150,000 to 250,000.
 Beach clubs and fine dining are their own category entirely, so budget accordingly if that’s your weekend.

 My honest advice: Eat local most days, treat the smoothie bowls and brunches as a weekly thing rather than a habit, and the numbers will work out fine.
 The food’s better at the warung anyway, and I’m not just being patriotic about that.